paritytech/scripts/dockerfiles/ci-unified/README.md

 # The unified Parity CI image

 This image is used for running CI jobs for Parity repositories.
-It could also work for you if you're building something with Substrate.
+It could also work for you if you're building something on Substrate.

 ### Specification